-The FAMILY LEARNING PROGRAM (FLP) provides ESOL instruction for parents (or adults who live with children) in a supportive classroom environment, while their children participate in literacy-related activities and receive homework help in a separate classroom.
-At least twice a month, the children join the adult classroom for PACT (Parent and Child Together Time) activities.
-The Family Learning Program also encourages family literacy and parental involvement in education through workshops, book give-a-ways, and fieldtrips.
+The Family Learning Program (FLP) provides English language instruction classes for parents or caregivers, while their children participate in reading and writing activities and receive guidance with their homework.
+At least twice a month, the children join the adult class for PACT (Parent and Child Together Time) activities.
+The class also encourages reading as a family activity through workshops, book give-a-ways, and fieldtrips.
 Classes are held throughout the region and in partnership with our local public schools.
 Look for this image on our full class schedule for FLP classes.